SkiFire13/master-thesis/chapters/background/5-parity-games.typ

 ]

 We can now introduce parity games, which consist of a graph partitioned into two set of vertices, representing the positions controlled by each player, along with a priority function.
-We will also define what is a play and which player is its winner.

 #definition("parity graph, parity game")[
   A parity graph is a triple $G = (V, E, p)$ where $(V, E)$ is a finite graph and $p: V -> bb(N)$ is a so called priority function.
 A parity graph is a triple $G = (V, E, p)$.
   Let $V$ be partitioned into two sets $V_0$ and $V_1$.
 The tuple $G = (V_0, V_1, E, p)$ is a parity game.
 ]

+A particular game played on a parity game is called a _play_.
+Each play starts with the token on a given vertex and proceeds by moving the token to one of the successors of the current vertex, as chosen by the player controlling it.
+A play can eventually reach a vertex which has no successors, in which case the player controlling that vertex loses the play.
+Otherwise, the play can be infinite, in which case the winner of the play is determined by the highest priority of the vertices that are visited infinitely often: if that is even the winner is player 0, otherwise it is player 1.

 #definition("play")[
   Let $G = (V_0, V_1, E, p)$ be a parity game.
 A play in $G$ from a vertex $v_0 in V_0 union V_1$ is a potentially infinite sequence $pi = v_0 v_1 ...$ such that $forall i. v_i E v_(i+1)$.
 If the play is finite, that is $pi = v_0 v_1 ... v_n$, then $v_n in S_G$ is required.